syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ---

 # Multiple Calendar Views in MAUI (SfCalendar)
-The `SfCalendar` widget has four types of Calendar views to display.
+The `SfCalendar` widget has four Calendar views to display.
 It can be assigned to the widget by using the [View](https://pub.dev/documentation/syncfusion_maui_calendar/latest/calendar/SfCalendar/View.html) property.
 Month view is initially rendered by Default.
 The current date will be displayed initially for all the Calendar views.

 ## Month view
-The Month view displays the current month's days, and usually a few days of previous and next month.
+The Month view displays the current month days, and usually a few days of previous and next month.
 By default, initially displays the current month dates and the current date is highlighted by a separate color different from the rest of the dates color in `Month` view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}